-Melatonin sleep gummies look simple from the outside: a familiar ingredient, a great flavor, and a format consumers actually enjoy taking.
-But in manufacturing, gummies don’t behave like capsules or tablets.
-They behave like a hybrid of supplement and confection-and that “candy system” is where most of the real risk lives.
+Melatonin sleep gummies seem simple: familiar ingredient, great flavor, a format people actually like.
+But in manufacturing, gummies behave like a hybrid of supplement and confection—not like capsules or tablets.
+And that "candy system" is where the real risk lives.

-The unique twist most people miss is this: melatonin is rarely the hardest part.
-The harder part is building a gummy that can repeatedly deliver the same labeled amount, hold its texture, and remain stable from the first day it’s packed to the last day of shelf life.
+Here’s the twist: melatonin is rarely the hardest part.
+The harder part is building a gummy that can repeatedly deliver the same dose, hold its texture, and stay stable from day one to the end of shelf life.

 Why Gummies Fail Differently Than Capsules

-Capsules and tablets are largely a dry-process game-blend uniformity, flow, fill weights, and compression.
-Gummies are different.
-They involve hot processing, viscous mass transfer, rapid depositing, and then curing.
-Each of those steps can introduce variability that end testing won’t always catch.
+Capsules and tablets are largely a dry-process affair—blend uniformity, flow, fill weights, compression.
+Gummies?
+Different story.
+They involve hot processing, viscous mass transfer, rapid depositing, and curing.
+Each step can introduce variability that end testing won't catch.

 In practice, a well-controlled gummy program is built around a few key quality outcomes: